protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto3.md

     file.
 *   For **C#**, the compiler generates a `.cs` file from each `.proto`, with a class for each message type described in your file.
+*   For **PHP**, the compiler generates a `.php` message file for each message type described in your file, and a `.php` metadata file for each `.proto` file you compile.
+The metadata file is used to load the valid message types into the descriptor pool.
 *   For **Dart**, the compiler generates a `.pb.dart` file with a class for each message type in your file.

-You can find out more about using the APIs for each language by following the tutorial for your chosen language (proto3 versions coming soon).
-For even more API details, see the relevant
+You can find out more about using the APIs for each language by following the tutorial for your chosen language.
+For even more API details, see the relevant [API reference](/reference/).
-[API reference](/reference/) (proto3 versions also coming
-soon).

 ## Scalar Value Types {#scalar}